Dezzmeister/tsengcoin/tsengcoin-core/docs/TsengScript.md

 | 7 | 9 | ->
 ```

-`OP_SUB` pops its two operands off the stack.
-The first argument is the topmost token on the stack and the second argument is the one below it. `OP_SUB` here performs `9 - 7` and pushes the result on the stack:
+`SUB` pops its two operands off the stack.
+The first argument is the topmost token on the stack and the second argument is the one below it. `SUB` here performs `9 - 7` and pushes the result on the stack:

 ```
 | 2 | ->